firmwaremodules/iot-ota-server/README.md

 ***

-If you find this useful consider tossing some Satoshi our way to help fund our efforts!
+If you find this useful consider tossing some Satoshi our way to help fund our groundbreaking IoT efforts!

-&#579;
+&#579; 1FFpt2zfEKZN1LXh9MUCcm532p7oUztJz8